meltano/meltano/docs/src/docs/tutorial.md

 ```
 ### Adding Custom Transforms

-In order to access the newly transformed data in the UI, three additional files must be created:
+In order to access the newly transformed data in the UI, 2 additional types of files must be created:

-- Table.m5o files, which define the available columns and aggregates for each table
+- A table.m5o file, which defines the available columns and aggregates for each table
-- A model.m5o file, which represents the connections between tables, i.e. what they can be joined on
+- A model.m5o file, which represents the connections between tables, i.e. what they can be joined on.

-These files must be added as [.m5o](./architecture.html#meltano-model) files under the sfdc-project/transform/model/ directory
+These files must be added as [.m5o](./architecture.html#meltano-model) files under the sfdc-project/transform/model/ directory.

 ```bash
 # opportunity_won.table.m5o